Laikaiyong/Discord-Bot-Python-/README.md

 # Discord-Bot-Python-
-This discord bot is KYGorGor
+This discord bot is KYGorGor which is expected to perform some normal interaction with people.